vivthai/PGcrimes/docs/final.md

 * SQLite Database
   * Used for embedded storage of our data in the back end of our system
 * Bar Graph (with CanvasJs)
-  * Used for presentation of our data from the search results
+  * Used for presentation of our data received from the search results

 ### Challenges: